willis240/willis240.github.io/README.md

 - Added timestamps as data that is used by nmap.py
 - Added timestamps as data that is used by ping.py, but they aren't in the correct working format yet

+#### July 14

+- Went to the Solar Test Site and performed the weekly maintenance, which now includes cleaning the solar panels if they need it
+- Filled out the google form with information on how the weekly maintenance went
+- Figured out the problem with nmap.py: Naming it nmap.py caused it to conflict with the module python-nmap.
+Changed its name to port_check.py and that fixed the problem.

 ## About Me

 Currently, I am a college student working toward a Bachelors Degree in Computer Science.
 Though I do not have specific plans for what I intend to do after obtaining my degree, I intend to pursue a job in the Computer Science career field to further my skills following graduation.